alex-ong/NESTrisSharpener/README.md

 | preview_top_y        | 112             |
 | preview_bottom_y     | 128             |

+The preview window expects you to hug 2x4 tile preview area as perfectly as possible:

 The algorithm for sharpening preview is the same as for your field.
 This means for best results, use and calibrate fixed_palette.